47 Gorgeous Flower-Covered Wedding Cake Ideas

 A petite cluster of garden roses adorns this sleek three-tier cake—change the colors of the flowers to reflect your wedding season or theme.

-17. Classic Wedding Cake with Hydrangeas and Garden Roses
+8. Classic Wedding Cake With Hydrangeas and Garden Roses

 For a truly classic look, pair peach-colored Juliet roses with green hydrangeas scattered around the tiers of a textured buttercream cake.

-22. Wedding Cake with Pink Roses and Peonies
+9. White Wedding Cake With Pink Roses and Peonies

 Can't choose between peonies or garden roses?
 You can have both.
 Coral charm peonies are a lively addition to this three-tier cake featuring pink roses and ranunculus buds.